 Housing Services is able to accommodate students with special needs.
-Requests for special accommodations are subject to recommendation by the appropriate campus office and are dependent upon space availability within campus housing.
+Requests for special accommodations are subject to recommendation by the Office of Disability Services and are dependent upon space availability within campus housing.
 Please make arrangements for special accommodations for the following needs or restrictions:

 - Medically necessary air-conditioning